sankhaMukherjee/sankhaMukherjee.github.io/_posts/2018-03-19-Evolutionary algorithms for deep learning.md

 ##### 3.1.2.2.
 Calculating Errors and Making Predictions

-Getting error values and making predictions.
+Functions for getting error values and making predictions.
 Again, these are self-explanatory.
-This reduces the burden on the optimizer in knowing about the details of the neural network.
+These functions reduce the burden on the optimizer in knowing about the details of the neural network.
 The last convenience functions is not necessary, but good to have.
 Given a set of weights, this will return all errors associated with them.
 Its utility will become quickly apparent when we generate populations of weights.

 ```python
 def errorValW(self, X, y, weights):